 Monday, July 31 (B)

-Disembark the MV Polaris I today, time to be announced.
+Disembark the MV Polaris I today at around 8:00am.
 Transfer to the airport to begin our journey home.

 SCROLL DOWN TO SEE GALLERIES FROM EXPLORERS ON PAST SVALBARD TRIPS.

 12,500 for rooms #101, 102, 107, 108 (SINGLE private rooms w/ twin bed/private bath for 1 person)

 13,500 for rooms #103, 104, 105, 106, 109, 110, 201, 202 (1 double bed/private bath, price is per person based on double occupancy)

 *ADD 2000 if you’re a single guest in a room with 1 double bed

 Please Note: Charter rates are based on the Euro.
 If the US/Euro exchange rate drastically changes between now and then, we may have to adjust rates for any currency influx.